 - External hard drives are discouraged due to the high number of drive failures experienced by our students.

 We are happy to help with any questions you may have!
-Please contact the school's undergraduate advisor, Ryan Hughes, at (813) 974-1216 or via email@example.com.
+Please email Architecture Advising if you have with any questions.
 Prospective students can also make an appointment to meet in person.